 Right to Rent Online Checking Service

-The Online Right to Rent checking service went live on 25th November 2020, allowing landlords and agents to check their tenant's Right to Rent remotely and online, rather than through checking their documents in person.
+The Online Right to Rent checking service went live on 25th November 2020, allowing landlords and agents to check their tenant's Right to Rent online, rather than through checking through their physical documents.

 You can access further information and the Online Checking Service here: